 By choosing our Appeal Package, you can rely on our lawyers’ legal knowledge and experience to ensure you have the highest chance of a successful appeal.
 We will also fully represent you in any hearings/tribunals.

-- A letter from the main L visa’s sponsor that described the relationship between the principal applicant and his or her dependents;
+- A letter from the main L visa’s sponsor that described the relationship between the principal applicant and their dependents

-- A copy of your tax return to disclose your financial situation and prove that you can sustain yourself.
+- A copy of your tax return to disclose your financial situation and prove that you can support yourself financially

-Yes, L-2 Visa holders are allowed to attend school in the U.S. either part-time or full-time.
+Yes, L-2 Visa holders are allowed to attend school in the U.S. on either a part-time or full-time basis.